viswa27/Gentoo-Demo-App/README.md

-# Gentoo-Trail
+# Gentoo Demo

-A Gentoo Flutter project.
+A new Flutter project.

 ## Getting Started

-GentooDemo projects are built to run on the Flutter _stable_ release.
+FlutterFlow projects are built to run on the Flutter _stable_ release.